hmoodaps/staggered_animated_widget/README.md

 </p>

 Your support keeps me motivated to provide more content, updates, and helpful tools.
 Thank you for being awesome! ❤️

+## Additional Information

+For more complex animations, you can customize the `duration` and `curve` properties inside the `StaggeredAnimatedWidget`.
+For detailed usage, consider adding more examples to the `/example` folder of your package.